Special Section: San Bernardino

 Bankruptcy Judge Meredith Jury said at the city's last hearing that the city could be found ineligible for bankruptcy if the pendency plan weren't submitted "soon" and that the Nov.
 30 filing - arguing for narrower grounds on which to challenge eligibility - would likely need extensive details from the pendency plan.

 "It's a moment of truth, in a word, for our City Council, to get this budget balanced with this pendency plan so we can take it to the judge before the end of the month and be eligible for Chapter 9," said Mayor Pat Morris.
-"It's a remarkably important document that I think largely shares the pain and should be done the 19th."

 But the plan - in addition to suspending some payments for debt and legal claims and continuing already-approved cuts - also includes cuts that may prove unpassable.

 Those include benefit reductions for police, fire and other employees, eliminating the firefighting policy known as constant manning and eliminating the positions of 18 officers who have left since summer, when previously vacated positions were frozen.
 That would leave 260 sworn officers.

 Such cuts fly in the face of clear statements from a majority of council members that public safety should not be sacrificed, said City Attorney James F. Penman, pointing to the city's already high crime rate.

 "Any person who lives in this town and cares about this town is going to have opposition to the recommendations in the pendency plan because it guts public safety," Penman said.
 "I think it's likely that the city is going to adopt a pendency plan by the 26th, but I'll be surprised if it's the one that's proposed, and I'll be horrified if it's the one that's proposed."

 Councilman John Valdivia said he would listen to counter-arguments Monday, but these cuts to public safety were a "no-go."